Skip to main content

 does_dn_exist

-Checks if a container exists.
-This can be used to verifiy the username or group name is unique.
+This can be used to verify the username or group name is unique.

 Internal API